research-ag/stream/README.md

 ## Motivation

-Reliable, asynchronous communication between canisters is hard to get right because of the many edge cases that can occur if inter-canisters calls fail.
+Reliable, asynchronous communication between canisters is hard to get right because of the many edge cases that can occur if inter-canister calls fail.
 The purpose of this package is to hide that complexity from the developer by letting this library handle all of it.

 ## Interface

-`StreamSender` requires such argements as:
+`StreamSender` requires such arguments as:

 * `sendFunc` typically should implement sending chunk to the receiver canister.
 * `counterCreator` is used to create a chunk out of pushed items.
 `accept` function is called sequentially on items which are added to the chunk, until receiving `null`.
 If the item is accepted it should be converted to type `S`.
-Typical implementation of `counter` is to accept items while their total size is less then given maximum chunk size.
+Typical implementation of `counter` is to accept items while their total size is less than the given maximum chunk size.
 * `settings` consists of:
-    * `maxQueueSize` is maximum number of elements, which can simultaneously be in `StreamSender`'s queue.
+    * `maxQueueSize` is the maximum number of elements that can simultaneously be in `StreamSender`'s queue.
 Default value is infinity.
-    * `maxConcurrentChunks` is maximum number of concurrent `sendChunk` calls.
+    * `maxConcurrentChunks` is the maximum number of concurrent `sendChunk` calls.
 Default value is `MAX_CONCURRENT_CHUNKS_DEFAULT`.
-    * `keepAliveSeconds` is period in seconds after which `StreamSender` should send ping chunk in case if there is no items to send.
+    * `keepAliveSeconds` is the period in seconds after which `StreamSender` should send a ping chunk in case there are no items to send.
 Default value means not to ping.

 Methods: